Watch the video below to learn about a real patient’s vision correction experience!

 A: The procedure usually takes less than 5 minutes per eye.
 Actual laser treatment time is proportionate to the intended correction treatment and is usually between 5-15 seconds for most patients.
-Nonetheless, you should plan on being at The Koster Laser Suite at his office at 37 Murray Street for approximately an hour-and-a-half on your day of surgery.
+Nonetheless, you should plan on being at the Koster Laser Suite at the NY Vision Group office at 37 Murray Street for approximately an hour-and-a-half on your day of surgery.

 Q: Does LASIK hurt?